 The Probate Department of the Court handles decedents’ estates, trusts, and conservatorships.
-These matters are filed and heard in the San Bernardino Civil/Probate Division only.
+These matters are filed and heard at the Fontana and Victorville Districts.
 The Probate Department also hears petitions to establish fact of birth, death, and marriage as well as elder abuse petitions.

 Our Resource Center can assist self-represented litigants with small claims cases.
 Although we can explain court procedures and review forms, we cannot provide legal advice, and we do not have the ability to complete forms for you.
 Our services include information regarding all phases of the small claims case, from the demand, filing the suit, going to court, and collection issues (how to collect & how to defend against collection).
 You can visit our Resource Center in person, or contact by phone or email for assistance.

 If you were cited for a traffic violation, the court will mail you a reminder notice at the address listed on your ticket.
 Failure to receive the reminder notice does not excuse your obligation to pay it on or before your appearance date.
 For more information on traffic view it here.